Nikolichnik/CAPtivatorINTEL_alpha/README.md

 <h4>Data acquisition companion software for <a href="https://github.com/Nikolichnik/CAPtivatorGYM"><em>CAPtivatorGYM</em></a> supercapacitor testing device.</h4>

-This is an alpha version - with its only purpose being testing USB communication between <a href="https://github.com/Nikolichnik/CAPtivatorGYM"><em>CAPtivatorGYM</em></a> and PC.
+This is an alpha version - with its only purpose being testing USB communication between <a href="https://github.com/Nikolichnik/CAPtivatorGYM"><em>CAPtivatorGYM</em></a> and PC and some basic visualisation of received data.
 Currently there is newer version in development, based on JavaFX XML interface and with additional features.

 UPDATE: Fully operational JavaFX based version now available <a href="https://github.com/Nikolichnik/CAPtivatorINTEL"><em>here</em></a>.